quicwg/wg-materials/interim-19-01/minutes.md

 Ekr:

-Mike: we could move to a totally different ip address, it s almost garantee to be a different server, don t try.
+Mike: we could move to a totally different ip address, it s almost guarantee to be a different server, don t try.
 If it s the same ip and port, no problem.

 Martin D: you can get a stateless reset.

 All: no you can’t

-Mike: if there is a rebing that happen to get back to the good server, what shoul dbe the server behavior?
+Mike: if there is a rebing that happen to get back to the good server, what should be the server behavior?

 K: small set of server.
 E.g. ….
 1 server.